-This will be Rigetti’s first installation outside of the United States and the system will be located in Abingdon, U.K. They will be joined by Oxford Instruments, University of Edinburgh, quantum software start-up Phasecraft, and Standard Chartered Bank.
+This will be first installation of Rigetti outside United States and the system will be located in Abingdon, U.K. They will be joined by Oxford Instruments, University of Edinburgh, quantum software start-up Phasecraft, and Standard Chartered Bank.
 The effort will be funded by the government’s Quantum Technologies Challenge, led by UK Research & Innovation along with matching funds from the consortium’s partners.

 The initial installation is expected to become available over the cloud to end users in the second half of 2021 and will consist of a scaled up version of Rigetti’s current 32 qubit Aspen chip technology that will be available in this timeframe while using Oxford Instrument’s Proteox dilution refrigerator.
 The Abingdon installation will track the regular system improvements that Rigetti plans to make in their quantum machine located in Berkeley.
 It will initially use the Quantum Cloud Service (QCS) software platform that Rigetti uses in the U.S., but could be compatible with other third party platforms in the future.